MiSTeX-devel/MiSTeX-buildroot/README.md

 - buildroot/output/images/arm-buildroot-linux-gnueabihf_sdk-buildroot.tar.gz

-The first is to be flashed to sdcard, the second is the SDK which is used to build Main_MiSTeX
+The first is to be flashed to sdcard, the second is the SDK which is used to build Main_MiSTeX.